ByronMayne/CallMeEasy/README.md

     [OnAssetMoved.Attribute]
     public static void OnAssetMoved(string from, string to) {
-    	// Called when an asset is deleted inside of Unity }
+    	// Called when an asset is moved inside of Unity }
 }
 ```